English at Westminster

 Overview:

-Work has been done to reorganise the wealth of amazing books we are lucky to have in our beautiful, modern and inspiring library.
+Work has been done throughout the year to reorganise the wealth of amazing books we are lucky to have in our beautiful, modern and inspiring library.
 As always, we are always trying to create opportunities to encourage reading for pleasure including new thematic book boxes in each classroom and events such as ‘Book at Bedtime’.

 This academic year, we are proudly working towards renewing our whole school ‘Communication Friendly Setting’ accreditation through ELKLAN and we continue to adopt and use these strategies to help all our children develop their speech, language and communication skills.